digilar/boston/README.md

 ======
 ##Guidelines

-* Use rem values for layout use rem-calc.
-E.g rem-calc(220px)
 * Use classes instead of IDs (Avoid uneccessary specificity)
 * Mobile first and responsive
 * Add classes according to simplified BEM (Block Element Modifier)